soniaturcotte/soniaturcotte.com/writing/divorcing-the-algorithm.md

 <input type="checkbox" id="sn-radio" class="margin-toggle"/>
 <span class="sidenote">I’ve started collecting <a href="https://www.windytan.com/2012/11/the-sound-of-dialup-pictured.html">cool indie radio stations</a>.
 Tell me your favs.</span>.

-It’s been about a month since I stopped using Spotify and I dig it.
-I’m listening better music and I get that nice smug feeling that comes from not using a shitty ubiquitous platform.
+It’s been about a month since I stopped using Spotify and I can only recommend!
+I’m listening better, more varied music and I get that nice smug feeling that comes from not using a shitty ubiquitous platform.

 I also have a get-out-of-jail-free card when Oasis comes on in the office.
-It’s the radio, Eliot.
+It’s the radio, innit.